 Students using the MyPennState application submit SRAR as part of the application process.
 They may choose to complete the application itself first, then return to complete SRAR at a later date, but the application will not be complete without the application, the SRAR (unless otherwise directed), and the official test scores sent to Penn State from the testing agency.

 If students choose to apply via the Coalition or the Common App, they will provide SRAR following submission of their application.
 Students should follow instruction found in email communication sent to them within 48 hours of app submission.

-Our expectation is that it will take additional time (perhaps 10 additional minutes) as compared with the completion of the existing high school course listing in the MyPennState application, but if you have on hand the copy of the high school transcript showing your high school record for grades 9 through 11, that additional time should not create an undue burden.
+Our experience has been that it will take approximately an hour to complete SRAR if students have on hand a copy of the high school transcript showing their high school record for grades 9 through 11.
+The additional time should not create an undue burden.

 If available, you should provide the weighted GPA.
 You should not add or remove any weight.
 There will be a separate field on the SRAR (Course Level) for you to list the type of course it is, i.e. honors, AP, dual enrollment, etc.